Wave equation on general noncompact symmetric spaces

 \section{Introduction}

-This paper is devoted to prove time sharp kernel estimates and dispersive properties for the wave equation on noncompact symmetric spaces of higher rank.
-As consequences, we prove the Strichartz inequality and study their applications to associated semilinear Cauchy problems.
-Relevant theories are well established on Euclidean spaces, see for instance \cite{Kap1994,LiSo1995,GLS1997,KeTa1998,DGK2001}, and the references therein.\\
+This paper is devoted to prove sharp-in-time kernel estimates and dispersive properties for the wave equation on noncompact symmetric spaces of higher rank.
+Consequently, we prove the Strichartz inequality and study their applications to associated semi-linear Cauchy problems.
+Relevant theories are well established on Euclidean spaces, see for instance \cite{Kap1994,LiSo1995,GLS1997,KeTa1998,DGK2001}, and the references therein.

 Given the rich Euclidean results, several works have been made in other settings.
 We are interested in Riemannian symmetric spaces of noncompact type, where relevant questions are now well answered in rank one, see for instance \cite{Fon1997,Ion2000,Tat2001,MeTa2011,MeTa2012,APV2012,AnPi2014} on hyperbolic spaces, and \cite{APV2015} on Damek-Ricci spaces.
 A first study of the wave equation on general symmetric spaces of higher rank was carried out in \cite{Has2011}, where some non optimal estimates were obtained under a strong smoothness assumption.
-Recently, time sharp kernel estimates and dispersive properties have been proven in \cite{Zha2020} on noncompact symmetric spaces $G/K$, with $G$ complex.
-In this case, the Harish-Chandra $\mathbf{c}$-function and the spherical function have elementary expressions, which is not the case in general.\\
+Recently, sharp-in-time kernel estimates and dispersive properties have been proven in \cite{Zha2021} on noncompact symmetric spaces $G/K$, with $G$ complex.
+In this case, the Harish-Chandra $\mathbf{c}$-function and the spherical functions have elementary expressions, which is not the case in general.

-In this paper, we establish pointwise wave kernel estimates and dispersive properties for the wave equation on general noncompact symmetric spaces, which are sharp in time and which extend previous results obtained on real hyperbolic spaces \cite{APV2012,AnPi2014} to higher rank.
+In this paper, we establish pointwise wave kernel estimates and dispersive properties for the wave equation on general noncompact symmetric spaces, which are sharp in time and extend previous results obtained on real hyperbolic spaces \cite{APV2012,AnPi2014} to higher rank.
 The main challenge is that the Plancherel density involved in the wave kernel is not a polynomial, nor even a differential symbol in general.
-To bypass this problem, we consider barycentric decompositions of the Weyl chambers into subcones and differentiate in each subcone along a well chosen direction.\\
+To bypass this problem, we consider barycentric decompositions of the Weyl chambers into subcones and differentiate in each subcone along a well chosen direction.